DhivyaShri484/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

 ## STM 32 CUBE PROGRAM :
 ```
-Developed By: B DHivya Shri
+Developed By: B Dhivya Shri
 Reg No.: 212221230009
 ```
 ```